 Making Meals and Foods Toddler-Friendly

 There's no need to become a short-order cook or beg your child to eat green things.
 However, you can make eating more toddler-friendly.

 - Toddler-Size Their Eating Environment.
 Most young children are more comfortable in a booster seat so their legs don't dangle.
 They also like cups, plates, utensils and food servings that are the right size for small hands and mouths.

 - Turn Down the Noise.
 Toddlers are easily distracted by almost anything, including television, music, phone calls and loud conversations.
 Help your toddler focus on food by keeping things calm.

 - Think Bright Colors and Fun Shapes.
 Like adults, toddlers eat with their eyes first.
-Use cookie cutters to make almost anything into an appealing shape, such as heart-shaped pancakes, mashed potato snowmen and fruit and yogurt parfaits, plus put a variety of colorful foods on their plates.
+Use cookie cutters and fun containers to make almost anything into an appealing shape, such as heart-shaped pancakes, mashed potato snowmen and fruit and yogurt parfaits, plus put a variety of colorful foods on their plates.

 - Keep Young Chefs Busy in the Kitchen.
 Allowing kids to help prepare meals with their own hands is one of the best ways to get kids to try new foods and to eat what's good for them.